GoInterject/GoInterject.github.io/bApps/bFinancials/Update-JE-Upload.md

 ---
-title: INTERJECT JE Upload - Update Manager
+title: Interject JE Upload - Update Manager
 layout: custom
 keywords: [Account, Epicor, Companies, JEUpload]
-description: INTERJECT™ Journal Entry Upload for Epicor Enterprise (This would cover topics that are specific to integration with Epicor Enterprise, and would potentially be different for each ERP)
+description: Interject™ Journal Entry Upload for Epicor Enterprise (This would cover topics that are specific to integration with Epicor Enterprise, and would potentially be different for each ERP)
 ---

 <h2>Interject Journal Upload - Epicor Enterprise<br>